Connor-Sharp/ppHMM/ppHMM/README.md

 ```-p```

-A comma separated file containing the 'NAME' of the profile, the N-pHMM (e.g. NB cytotoxic domain), the C-pHMM (e.g. NB immunity protein), the maximum intergenic region allowed (bp) e.g.
+A comma separated file containing the 'NAME' of the profile, the N-pHMM (e.g. NB cytotoxic domain), the C-pHMM (e.g. NB immunity protein), the maximum intergenic region allowed (bp) e.g. If only profile is used, the file should look like: NAME,Profile,-,-

 ```
 HNH,Colicin-DNase,Colicin_Pyocin,60